matrix-io/matrix-documentation/docs/index.md

 <h3 style="padding-top:0;">MATRIX Lite</h3>
 **Language:** JavaScript

-A straight forward library that's aimed at users of all skill levels.
+A straightforward library that's aimed at users of all skill levels.
 This layer is an abstraction around MATRIX HAL.
 Keep in mind this library is new & in development.
 There are no known bugs at this time, but feel free to report any you encounter <a href="https://github.com/matrix-io/matrix-lite-js/issues" target="_blank">here</a>.

 🔨 **In Early Development** 🔨<br/>
 <a href="https://github.com/matrix-io/matrix-lite-js" target="_blank">Read more about MATRIX Lite</a>